-A collective effort devoted to demonstrating practical regenerative solutions to societal challenges.
+A collective effort devoted to demonstrating practical regenerative solutions to societal challenges, beginning with a pilot project in New Mexico.

 Project Coordinators: